mythology-and-legends-in-warfare

-During the Viking Age (roughly 793–1066 AD), Scandinavian seafarers accomplished what few other European societies could: they crossed the open North Atlantic in wooden vessels, establishing settlements in Greenland and North America centuries before Columbus.
+During the Viking Age (roughly 793–1066 AD), Scandinavian seafarers achieved what few others could: crossing the open North Atlantic in wooden vessels to establish settlements in Greenland and North America centuries before Columbus.
 These voyages were not lucky discoveries but the result of centuries of shipbuilding refinement, navigational skill, and a culture that prized maritime mobility.
-At the heart of this expansion was the Viking ship — a vessel that combined speed, shallow draft, and remarkable seaworthiness.
-Understanding the design, construction, and operational capabilities of these ships is essential to grasping how Norse colonies survived and eventually faded in the harsh environments of the North Atlantic.
+At the heart of this expansion was the Viking ship — a vessel combining speed, shallow draft, and remarkable seaworthiness.
+Understanding its design, construction, and operational capabilities is essential to grasping how Norse colonies survived and eventually faded in the harsh North Atlantic environments.

 Design and Construction of Viking Ships